 Public business entities that are not SEC filers should apply the new guidance to annual and any interim impairment tests for periods beginning after December 15, 2020.
 For all other entities, the ASU is effective for annual and any interim impairment tests for periods beginning after December 15, 2021.
-Early adoption is allowed for all entities as of January 1, 2017, for annual and any interim impairment tests occurring after January 1, 2017.
+Early adoption is allowed for all entities as of January 1, 2017, for annual and any interim impairment tests occurring on or after January 1, 2017.

-Early adoption of the ASU is allowed for all entities beginning with any goodwill impairment test occurring and performed after January 1, 2017, as noted above.
+Early adoption of the ASU is allowed for all entities beginning with any goodwill impairment test occurring and performed on or after January 1, 2017, as noted above.
 An entity would not be able to early adopt the ASU for goodwill impairment tests with testing dates during 2016, even if financial statements have not yet been issued in 2017.
 For example, an entity with an annual goodwill impairment test date of December 31, 2016, whose test is being completed in early 2017 would not be able to apply the ASU’s guidance to its December 31, 2016, test.

 An entity must also provide the transition disclosures described in ASC 250-10-50-1(a) and ASC 250-10-50-2.
 The ASU clarifies that the guidance may be adopted regardless of whether an entity evaluates goodwill for impairment by using the quantitative assessment in the period of adoption.